Three Months with the Regional Forces’ Soldiers.

 The RF and PF troops were poorly equipped and trained.
 The qualifications for their officers were lower than those of the regular forces.

-The government then appointed senior officers to be Province Chief and also the Sector Commander.
-The sector had the strength similar to a brigade in the regular army.
-There were about an average of 20 RF companies and 100 PF platoons in each province.
-Besides a company of light armor vehicles and a logistics center, the sectors did not have their own artillery or other supporting battalions.
+The government then appointed senior officers as Province Chiefs and Sector Commanders.
+The Sector had the strength similar to a brigade in the regular army.
+Each province had an average of 20 RF companies and 100 PF platoons.
+Besides a company of light armor vehicles and a logistics center, the sectors did not have their artillery or other supporting battalions.

-Because of the above reasons, the territorial forces were looked at lightly by the people.
+Because of the above reasons, the people looked at the territorial forces lightly.
 In many cases, the RF units proved themselves as brilliant as other regular units.
-They carried the burden of defending the inhabitant regions and contributed to the great victories throughout the wartime.
-In terms of the percentage of KIA, the territorial forces suffered heavier losses compared to the regulars.
+They carried the burden of defending the inhabitant regions and contributed to the great victories throughout wartime.
+Regarding the percentage of KIA, the territorial forces suffered heavier losses than the regulars.

-More than two years later, when I met him again in Quang Trị, he was a captain, chief of Polwar Office of the sector.
-He did not make me disappointed as he talked to our group in a warm voice and very persuasive manner.
-He proved to us a broad knowledge in the field that I had been educated in.
+More than two years later, when I met him again in Quang Trị, he was a captain and chief of the Polwar Office of the Sector.
+He did not disappoint me as he talked to our group in a warm voice and very persuasive manner.
+He proved to us a broad knowledge of the field that I had been educated in.

 I led a team of four.
-Two of them were from Quang Tri: Aspirant Vo Trung was my childhood and high school friend; Aspirant Nguyen Vang was from Lavang the sacred place where the Virgin Maria once descended to comfort the Christians who had been persecuted by the Viet emperor.
-Aspirant Le Van No was from some area in the Mekong delta.
+Two of them were from Quang Tri: Aspirant Vo Trung was my childhood and high school friend; Aspirant Nguyen Vang was from Lavang, the sacred place where the Virgin Maria once descended to comfort the Christians whom the Viet emperor had persecuted.
+Aspirant Le Van No was from some area in the Mekong Delta.
 I let No stay in my house in the good care of my mother.

-Dong Ha sub-sector was not as large as other sectors in Quang Tri.
-Since there were no enemy activities in the territory, we could ride the motorcycles to work with the RF and PF in the early morning and returned home in the evening.
-For each PF platoon, we worked with them for three or four days.
-At times, we stayed overnight with the soldiers to earn their trust and confidence.
+The Dong Ha sub-sector was smaller than other sectors in Quang Tri.
+Since there were no enemy activities in the territory, we could ride the motorcycles to work with the RF and PF in the early morning and return home in the evening.
+We worked with each PF platoon for three or four days.
+We sometimes stayed overnight with the soldiers to earn their trust and confidence.

-In the third week, we took part in a special operation that lasted ten days in a remote hamlet where there were signs of Viet Cong activities.
+In the third week, we participated in a special operation that lasted ten days in a remote hamlet with signs of Viet Cong activities.

-Battalions of the 2nd Infantry Regiment searched a large area to secure the hamlet and minimize the movement of the enemies.
-Dong Ha sub-Sector implemented the Phoenix plan to flush out the Viet Cong moles who had blended into the population.
-The security agents worked with the S-2 officers to check the household of people who had a relationship with the Viet Cong to find any discrepancies in their identification.
-Some informers help detect the suspects.
+The 2nd Infantry Regiment battalions searched a large area to secure the hamlet and minimize the enemies’ movement.
+Dong Ha sub-sector implemented the Phoenix plan to flush out the Viet Cong moles who had blended into the population.
+The security agents worked with the S-2 officers to check the households of people who had a relationship with the Viet Cong to find any discrepancies in their identification.
+Some informers helped detect the suspects.
 On a large ground, we built tents and booths where the medical team provided healthcare to the people, and the Psywar officers distributed magazines and books.
 Another Psywar team entertained the folk with songs and music.
-It was more like a festival than a political operation except for one discomfort as the hamlet people had to stay there during the time of operation.
+It was more like a festival than a political operation except for one discomfort as the hamlet people had to stay there during the operation.
 They were provided daily meals and necessities.

-I remember the first day when we reported to work, the sub-sector commander, an old major, treated us like VIPs.
-He suspected that we were sent from the General Staff to spy on his district.
-We indeed reported only the progress of our activities, the morality of the soldiers, and the political tendency of the country folk at the monthly meeting of the Sector.
-We also sent daily reports to the central office of the campaign in Saigon.
+I remember the first day we reported to work.
+The sub-sector commander, an old major, treated us like VIPs.
+He suspected that the General Staff sent us to spy on his district.
+We indeed reported only the progress of our activities, the soldiers’ morality, and the country folk’s political tendency at the monthly meeting of the Sector.
+We also sent daily reports to the campaign’s central office in Saigon.
 As days passed, the major and we became friendlier.

-I learned a lot from the popular force’s soldiers.
+I learned a lot from the soldiers of the popular force.
 I felt closer to my home village.
-I discovered more things that I had not seen when I was a child.
+I discovered more things I had not seen as a child.

-In late March, we left Dong Ha and gathered at the Quang Tri Sector Polwar office to finalize our campaign.
+We left Dong Ha in late March and gathered at the Quang Tri Sector Polwar office to finalize our campaign.
 Each team leader was awarded a certificate of recommendation signed by the Sector Commander.
 We flew back to Saigon and then to Dalat to prepare for our graduation.

 There was no closing ceremony compared to the grandiose inauguration three months ago.
-Zien Hong campaign ended quietly like other campaigns in the past.
+Zien Hong’s campaign ended quietly, like other campaigns in the past.